 Popular Career Options

 After completing a certificate program, students may find entry-level careers as planners in international logistics operations.
 Logistics professionals who complete a certificate program may be able to pursue management positions.
 Popular career options in international logistics include:

 - Distribution planner

 - International logistics manager

 Employment Outlook and Salary Information

-The U.S. Bureau of Labor Statistics (BLS) projects slower-than-average growth of 2% for transportation, storage and distribution managers during the 2014-2024 decade (www.bls.gov).
+The U.S. Bureau of Labor Statistics (BLS) reports that there are 109,210 transportation, storage, and distribution managers working in the USA as of May 2015.
 These managers earned a median annual wage of $86,630 in May 2015, reported the BLS.